 A: Your scholarship payment cannot be disbursed until we receive and process your COA and receive an itemized bill.
 The best way to make sure you have scholarship funds in hand to pay rent or day-to-day expenses is to make sure the COA process and bills are submitted to the Cooke Foundation as soon as possible.
 Keep in mind it takes up to three weeks for the Cooke Foundation to process your bill and send funds to your school.
-Schools can take up to four weeks to process our payment and disburse the stipend portion of your scholarship to you.
-It is a good idea to contact your financial aid office to let them know if you are having financial difficulty and to request that they expedite the processing of your stipend.
+Schools can take up to four weeks to process our payment and disburse the funds for non-billed allowances to you.
+It is a good idea to contact your financial aid office to let them know if you are having financial difficulty and to request that they expedite the processing of your funds for non-billed allowances.
 You should plan ahead and budget accordingly.